iNEXT.3D

 estimates for the minimum sample size among all samples extrapolated to

-coverage values (between 0 and 1); if level = NULL
+coverage values (between 0 and 1); if level = NULL, this

 function computes the diversity estimates for the minimum sample